zeionara/iglu-starter-kit/README.md

 * How do I submit a model?
   * More information on submissions can be found at our [SUBMISSION.md](/docs/submission.md).
 In short, you should push you code to the AIcrowd's gitlab with a specific git tag and the evaluation will be triggered automatically.

-## How to write your own agent?

-We recommend that you place the code for all your agents in the `agents` directory (though it is not mandatory).
-You should implement the `act` function.

-**Add your agent name in** `user_config.py`

-See the example in `agents/random_agent.py` and `agents/color_correct_random_agent.py`

-### Parallel Environments
-Since IGLU-Gridworld is super fast, you may want to run multiple envs in parallel and process a batch of observations at once.
-Detailed explanation for using parallel environments is provided in `agents/README.md`

 ### How do I specify my dependencies?

 We accept submissions with custom runtimes, so you can choose your